 Impact Ethnicity and Race: Yes

 Ethnicity and Race Groups Impacted:

 Ethnicity and Race Impact Details: Service users: Birmingham is a super-diverse city in respect to ethnicity and therefore all ethnicities are likely to be impacted by any potential funding cuts.
-There may be some ethnicities who are more adversely affected, given the proportion of the population both in Birmingham and in service users.
+There may be some ethnicities who are more adversely affected, given the proportion of the population both in

+Birmingham and in service users.
 Across a sample of children and young people on child in need plans, child protection plans, child in care and who are known to Youth Offending Services, White and Mixed-heritage children and young people were the most over-represented in children's social care compared to the Birmingham population, and Black children and young people are the most over-represented in Youth Offending Services compared to the Birmingham population.
 Conversely, Asian children and young people are under-represented in both children's social care and youth offending services.
 As such, any potential funding cuts to these services may differentially adversely affect White and Mixed heritage children who most use Trust services, and may increase the risk of children and young people who are already at risk of being undetected (e.g. Asian) not being supported by the Trust.
-Reduction in funding or resources to children's social care services may also

-increase the use of services 'further down the line' such as YOS, given the increased contextual safeguarding concerns and that these are often linked to Black and Mixedheritage children and young people.
+Reduction in funding or resources to children's social care services may also increase the use of services 'further down the line' such as YOS, given the increased contextual safeguarding concerns and that these are often linked to Black and Mixed-heritage children and young people.
 There is a strong literature base to suggest children and young people of Black and Asian ethnicity receive poorer quality care (e.g. less holistic assessments, shorter interventions).
 Possible funding cuts to services would put increased pressure on an already stretched capacity, likely diminishing quality of care to all, but disproportionately affecting those children and young people who may be more likely to receive poorer quality of care.
 Potential funding cuts to resources, training, learning and development may impact cultural competence and specialist knowledge, with this being depleted and/or not consistently provided to support staff when working with families.
 This may increase the likelihood of inefficient working with families and poorer outcomes.
-Staff: 39.2% of the Trust's workforce are White, 21.7% Black, 18.1% Asian/Asian British and 4.7% Mixed.
-Data is not available for 13% of staff.
+Ethnicity and Race Impact Mitigation: The grant funding switch will have no impact on service delivery.
+The impact of Trust 2025 changes will be to meet families' needs earlier in the safeguarding pathway.
+We will closely monitor to ensure that all groups benefit from this earlier intervention.
 The efficiencies proposed are not intended to impact frontline service delivery.
 Impact, including any unintended consequences for any group(s), will be closely monitored as part of delivery.
-When the potential impact on staff of the proposed efficiencies is known, mitigations will be considered based on information held on the relevant group, recognising that ethnicity records are incomplete